eisfabian/PACEtomo/README.md

 - The *rootname_tgts.txt* was not found: Run the *PACEtomo_selectTargets* script again to the point where you select the folder, then cancel it.
 - Image shift limits exceeded after start tilt images were collected: Double check if you want to collect targets with such high image shifts.
 If yes, change the *imageShiftLimit* setting in the PACEtomo acquisition script accordingly.
 - to be continued...

+### Recent changes
+#### PACEtomo_selectTargets.py [v1.3]
+- Added option to use SerialEM's Low Dose Search instead of View to allow for a different field of view during target selection.
+Search is not used for a *targetPattern* setup and the map for realignment of target 1 is still taken in View mode.
+- Added option to run target selection on a group of points.
+- Minor text fixes.